The Dolphins NRL Bid has a diversified business that matches any – and exceeds most – clubs in the NRL.

 STADIUM/HOME GROUND PLANS

-Dolphin Stadium’s new northern grandstand cost $6.5 million to build and completes the seating bowl of a true ‘boutique’ stadium.
+Moreton Daily Stadium’s new northern grandstand cost $6.5 million to build and completed the seating bowl of a true ‘boutique’ stadium in September 2020 which also included the addition of world class female facilities as part of the new stand.

-To be clear, the Dolphins NRL Bid envisages – and has held preliminary discussions with – Suncorp Stadium as the potential main home ground as Brisbane’s true second team.
+To be clear, the Dolphins NRL Bid envisages – and has held preliminary discussions with – Suncorp Stadium to be the main home ground as Brisbane’s true second team.

 STAFFING AND INFRASTRUCTURE